 Corey Grant directed this found footage film.
 It’s about a Bigfoot Hunter, played by Frank Ashmore, who claims to possess the body of a dead Sasquatch.
 However, a journalist tries to prove that the man’s findings are a hoax.
 Although the film starts out slow, it has a fun story with excellent acting.
 The writing is also well done.
 Best of all, there are plenty of jump scares that are going to catch you off-guard.

 Bobcat Goldthwait directed this film about a couple who visits the home of the original Bigfoot legend.
 Bobcat Goldthwait was actually the one to perform all of the throaty noises for Bigfoot.
-Although the film was only shot in five days, it handles its scares with maturity.
-It is very tense and suspenseful, and includes a one-take scene that lasts a full eighteen minutes.
-Best of all, the protagonists and the killer are very likable, which will make you care about the characters.
+Although the film was shot in only five days, it handles its scares with maturity.
+It is very tense and suspenseful, and it includes a one-take scene that lasts a full eighteen minutes.
+Best of all, the protagonists are very likable, which will make you care about the characters.

-This film, which was written and directed by Justin Lee, is about an ex-soldier.
-He travels to the Pacific Northwest to search for the truth behind his fiance’s disappearance and ends up finding a mysterious monster.
+Big Legend, which was written and directed by Justin Lee, is about an ex-soldier.
+He travels to the Pacific Northwest to search for the truth behind his fiancé’s disappearance and ends up finding a mysterious monster.
 This was Lance Henriksen’s fourth appearance in a movie centered around Bigfoot.
 He was also in The Untold (2002), Abominable (2006), and Sasquatch Mountain (2006).
 However, he is most famous for his role in Aliens (1986).